bangle-io/bangle-editor/react/api.md

   The [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) of the DOM node bangle mounts on.
 Please make sure this is unique if you are having multiple editors.

 - **renderNodeViews**: ?fn({ children, node, view, getPos, decorations, selected, attrs, updateAttrs}) -> {{global.link.ReactElement}} \
-  Callback to render to custom NodeView.
-This will be called with the `node` and you are expected to exhaustively return the React rendering output of each `node.type`.
+  Allows customization of how a Node is rendered in the DOM.
+This will be called with a `node` and you are expected to return a matching React component for the `node.type`.
+You are also expected to correctly nest the `children` props.
+Note: `children` prop is not available for [atom](https://prosemirror.net/docs/ref/#model.NodeSpec.atom) nodes.
 See {{global.link.ReactCustomRenderingGuide}}

 - **focusOnInit**: ?boolean=true \
   Brings editor to focus when it loads.